MichaelRFairhurst/DartNAD0/README.md

 }
 ```

-It is a good idea to cap the score inside a range of winning and losing scores,
-such as `1.0` and `-1.0`, as shown here.
-Note that these should be finite
+Games should be scored between the values `1.0` and `-1.0`, as shown here.
-values, or else the expectiminimax function will not work correctly.

 You may implement any heuristic to compute a score.
 The algorithm will seek to
 minimize and maximize this score.
 A simple heuristic can often be less likely to